-Policies Specific to the Master of Science in Nursing The Excelsior College Student Policy Handbook is your resource for understanding the academic and administrative policies that are important to your academic success.
+Policies Specific to the Master of Science in Nursing

+The Excelsior College Student Policy Handbook is your resource for understanding the academic and administrative policies that are important to your academic success.
 It includes a wide range of information from important federal policies, including your right to privacy, to grading policies and policies and procedures concerning refunds, withdrawals, and other administrative issues.
 It is your responsibility to be familiar with these policies.

-Policies and procedures that apply specifically to the master's program in nursing are listed on the following pages.
+Policies and procedures that apply specifically to the master's programs in nursing are listed on the following pages.
 File your Handbook with your other important academic papers and this program catalog for easy reference.

-Admission to the Master of Science in nursing program is open to applicants who meet the following criteria:
+Admission to the Master of Science in nursing programs is open to applicants who meet the following criteria:

-- ▶ hold an active and unencumbered RN license in the U.S., and - have earned a bachelor's degree in nursing from an accredited nursing program at a regionallyaccredited institution.
+- ▶ hold an active and unencumbered RN license in the U.S., and - ▶ have earned a baccalaureate degree in nursing from a regionally accredited college or university (or the foreign equivalent), or from a college or university whose baccalaureate degree program in nursing was approved by ACEN, CCNE, or CNEA at the time of attendance.